+ Filters

 Historical background

 The city of Aegina is located on the island of the same name.
-It is placed at an equal distance between Athens and the coast of Argolis.
-Aegina is that the first coins were minted in the West in the sixth century BC Its geographical and economic situation should make a commercial place of primary importance to the crossroads between Euboea, Athens, Corinth and the Peloponnese.
-The Aeginetan standard (Aegina) quickly spread throughout the Aegean, Greece, Crete and part of Asia Minor Sea.
-The mint does not seem to have started before the second half of the sixth century BCE.
-Unfortunately, after the Persian wars, the city was eclipsed by Athens took it in 457 BC The Aeginetans were driven out by the Athenians.
-Aegina not regained his freedom after the fall of Athens, but she had definitely lost its economic power.
+It is placed equidistant between Athens and the coast of Argolis.
+It was in Aegina that the first coins of the West were minted in the 6th century BC.
+Its geographical and economic situation was to make it a commercial place of primary importance at the crossroads between Euboea, Athens, Corinth and the Peloponnese.
+The Aeginetic Stallion (from Aegina) quickly spread throughout the Aegean Sea, Greece, Crete and part of Asia Minor.
+Coinage does not seem to have started before the second half of the 6th century BC.
+Unfortunately, after the Persian Wars, the city found itself eclipsed by Athens, which captured it in 457 BC.
+The Aeginetans were driven out by the Athenians.
+Aegina regained its freedom only after the fall of Athens, but it had definitely lost its economic power..

 cgb.fr uses cookies to guarantee a better user experience and to carry out statistics of visits.